Cy4Shot/ForgeWiki/docs/contributing/guidelines.md

 - [x] Buttons are added to link to relevant pages.
 - [x] MathJax equations must be used appropriately.

+!!! warning "Pull Requests"

+    For a pull requests to be merged, it must comply with all guidelines.

 ### 1.1 Headings

 To write headings in markdown, place a `#` before the heading line.